 We use the One In Christ series from Concordia Publishing House.
 There are nine units that take us through the Bible.

-We also work on two memory verses a week that go along with our Bible stories, the Apostles' Creed, and the Lord's Prayer.
+We also work on one memory verse a week that goes along with our Bible stories, the Apostles’ Creed, and the Lord’s Prayer.

 The students also get the opportunity to worship in chapel each week which is led by a pastor from one of our associated churches.

-Using the Macmillan/McGraw Hill Science (A Closer Look), we study God's creation looking at both life science and Earth science.
+Using Amplify Science, we study God’s creation looking at both life science and Earth science.
 We look into subject matter such as plants, animals, habitats, land, water, resources, weather, and space.

 The students will use the Harcourt “Peolple We Know” Social Studies book to learn more about our country and its people.
 We will talk about governing the people, the world around us, using our resources, people long ago, and a world of many people, and people in the marketplace.

-Using the Shurley English "English Made Easy" text book, the students will learn how to label and identify the different parts of speech in a sentence.
-We will talk about nouns, possessive nouns, verbs, helping verbs, adjective, adverbs, article adjectives, prepositions, object of the prepositions, and pronouns.
+Using both Fountas & Pinnell and Shurley English, the students will learn how to label and identify the different parts of speech in a sentence.
+We will talk about nouns, possessive nouns, verbs, helping verbs, adjective, adverbs, article adjectives, and pronouns.
 The students will practice identifying, writing, and revising declarative, interrogative, exclamatory, and imperative sentences.
 They will also learn how to write different kinds of paragraphs, stories, and letters using the writing process.
-One of our bigger writing projects that the students will participate in is our Young Authors' contest.

-We use the A Beka Book Traditional Arithmetic Series.
+We use the Saxon Math series.
 This series is a spiral program, where the students continuously review and practice previous material.
-Once a concept is taught, it is then part of each week's lesson.
-We go over money, clocks, counting, place value , addition, subtraction, multiplication, division, problem solving, geometry, lineal measurements, liquid measurements, Roman numerals, graphs, calendars, thermometers, and fractions.
-Each lesson, also includes a speed drill to help the students work on speed and accuracy with their math facts.
+Once a concept is taught, it is then part of each week’s lesson.
+We go over money, clocks, counting, place value , addition, subtraction, problem solving, geometry, lineal measurements, liquid measurements, graphs, calendars, thermometers, and fractions.
+Each lesson includes fact practice, a lesson concept, and written practice.

-The students will read a variety of selections from the Houghton Mifflin series.
-The stories follow six different themes: silly stories, nature walk, around town (neighborhood and community), amazing animals, family time, and talent show.
+The students will read a variety of selections from Fountas & Pinnell.
 They will read both fiction and non-fiction material.
+This program uses poetry, read-alouds, and independent reading to teach and reinforce learning.
 We also use guided reading so that students may achieve more as they read books at their very own reading level.
 The teacher will help the students to pick out just-right books each day that they can take home to read.
 We also use the STAR Reading test with the Accelerated Reader program to help evaluate and measure student comprehension and growth.